ws_iros_2025_second_title_image

 Prof. Alessandro Saccon

-Associate Professor, Eindhoven University of Technology, Netherlands.
+Associate Professor, Eindhoven University of Technology, Netherlands

 Dr. Yi Ren

-Technical Expert in Robotics, Advanced Manufacturing Laboratory Huawei Technologies, China.
+Technical Expert in Robotics, Huawei Technologies, China

 ws_iros_2025_second_organizers